ec-europa/toolkit/includes/phing/README.md

 ### 3. Main
 These are the main build targets used to create the codebase and install projects.
-There are three project types:
+There are four project types:

 1. **project.xml**: contains shared functionalities for the next three build files.